IBM-Bluemix-Docs/third-party/software-define-details.md

 ## Before you begin
 {: #sw-details-prereqs}

+1. Verify that you're using a Pay-As-You-Go or Subscription account.
+See [Viewing your account type](/docs/account?topic=account-account_settings#view-acct-type) for more information.
-Make sure you're assigned the following Identity and Access Management (IAM) roles:
+2. Make sure you're assigned the following Identity and Access Management (IAM) roles:

   * Editor on the IAM access groups service
   * Editor on the catalog management service
   * Editor on the product lifecycle service

     For more information, see [Assigning access to account management services](/docs/account?topic=account-account-services).

 ## Defining your CRN
 {: #sw-details-crn}